arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 In this application, we don't need any particular wiring diagram other than the Nicla Voice and the Portenta H7.

-The Nicla Voice will be attached to the guarded door and near the lock, the Portenta H7 host will be somewhere with good Wi-Fi® coverage and not so far from the Nicla Voice due to BLE's narrow range of a couple of meters.
+The Nicla Voice will be attached to the guarded door and near the lock, the Portenta H7 host will be somewhere with good Wi-Fi® coverage and not so far from the Nicla Voice due to Bluetooth® Low Energy narrow range of a couple of meters.

 ![Nicla Voice and Portenta H7 deployment spots](assets/project_deploy.png)

-The Nicla will communicate with the Portenta H7 through BLE advertising any event to the host that will receive and forward the notification to the Arduino IoT cloud using Wi-Fi®.
+The Nicla will communicate with the Portenta H7 through Bluetooth® Low Energy advertising any event to the host that will receive and forward the notification to the Arduino IoT cloud using Wi-Fi®.

 The Nicla Voice is powered by a LiPo battery inside its enclosure.
 The Portenta H7 will be powered by a 5VDC USB adapter accompanied by a cooling fan.